 Residential overnight support, Westland Drive:

-Westland Drive Short Break Home provides short-term residential breaks, to young people and children with Physical disabilities or learning disabilities.
-In addition we provide excellent support to young people on the Autistic spectrum.
-Children can access the service from aged 3 to 18.
+Westland Drive Short Break Home provides short-term residential breaks to children and young people with Physical disabilities, learning disabilities and Autism.
+Children can access the service from aged 3 to 17.
 The home can provide residential breaks for up to three children or young people, of both genders, at any one time.
+There must be a clear diagnosis and referral from the Children with Disabilities Team to access the service.

-The objective of the home is to provide an environment that is enjoyable, stimulating and assists children and young people to achieve their potential within the community.
+The objective of the home is to provide an environment that is enjoyable, stimulating and assists children and young people to achieve their potential.
 Great emphasis is placed on providing social and leisure experiences for children and young people that enables them to enjoy activities with their peers.
 Where a child or young person has developed a friendship with another child staying at the home we try to ensure that their stays coincide.
-We support the concept of friendship and socialisation for young people with Autism, as we thoroughly understand that this can be difficult for them.
+We support and encourage children with Autism to develop friendships, as we understand that this can be a challenge for them.
 We assess their individual needs focusing on them as an individual, their sensory requests and routines.

 Family based overnight care